huggablehacker/recon/README.md

 # Recon Scan
 Huggable's Recon Scan

-Gathers the following information, creats directories, and saves them to said directories.
+Gathers the following information, creates directories, and saves them to said directories.
 * Whois
 * DNS (Host,MX,NS,A)
 * NMAP -A